Section 1 – General provisions

 Article 11 – Certification

-b. a digital attendance sheet will be used by the teacher and the Service Centre of Wageningen in’to Languages to monitor attendance.
+b. attendance will registered and monitored digitally by the teacher and the Service Centre of Wageningen in’to Languages to.

 Section 4 – Testing and assessment

 - The discounted rates described in Article 9 do not apply to tests and assessments provided by Wageningen in’to Languages.